anyahush/sunrise-yoga/README.md

 * First-time visitors
     * As a first-time visitor, I want to understand what the site is about and who it is for.
     * As a first-time visitor, I want to be able to find information about yoga and styles available, so I can decide if I want to attend.
-    * As a first-time visitor, I want to be able to navigate the site easily, so I can find the information I seek.

 * All visitors
+    * As visitor, I want to be able to navigate the site easily, so I can find the information I seek.
     * As a visitor, I want to be able to check up-to-date class information, so I can find the right class for me.
     * As a visitor, I want to be able to contact the studio, so I can have my queries resolved.
     * As a visitor, I want to be able to sign up for a newsletter, so I can stay informed about the studio.